Impact of the COVID-19 pandemic on the environment: Desert-like areas

-While some regions benefitting from lockdowns, water scarce regions severely suffered.
+While some regions benefitted from lockdowns, water scarce regions suffered severely.
 For example, in Nevada, there was a 13.1% water usage increase within the first month of quarantine; businesses used substantially less water.
 Furthermore, water usage at academic institutions declined by 66.2%.
 Cumulatively in all water sectors, during the first month of quarantine, there was a 3.3% uptick in overall water usage.
 Consequently, there were efforts to restrict household water usage because of the region's already scarce water supply.
-These measures included water rations and other limitations put on citizens for their water use such as, watering the grass.
+These measures included water rations and other limitations put on citizens for their water use, such as watering the grass.

 Industrial sector

-Numerous public buildings were shutdown for significant amounts of time during the pandemic.
-The results of these shut downs were water quality issues such as mold in standing water in pipes and leaching.
-These became of concern as non-residential demand increased back to normal levels when the shut downs ended.
-The effects varied depending on the makeup of the non-residential sectors, however as a whole changes in water demand were seen.
+Numerous public buildings were shut down for significant amounts of time during the pandemic.
+The results of these shutdowns were water quality issues such as mold in standing water in pipes and leaching.
+These became of concern as non-residential demand increased back to normal levels when the shutdowns ended.
+The effects varied depending on the makeup of the non-residential sectors however, as a whole changes in water demand were seen.
 The changes in water demand also had notable impacts on water utilities.
 Utilities experienced significant revenue losses as total water usage dropped in many areas, and simultaneously multitudes of water bills went unpaid while businesses and non-commercial customers struggled financially.
 Some companies offered overtime and hazard pay to their employees as their work became increasingly essential, which led to increased operational costs.
 Industries that were part of the water supply chain experienced revenue losses as the industrial water demand declined.